rafmagana/dooby/README.md

 	$ d l %website

 	$ d l @
-	 > shows tasks related to people
+	 > shows items related to people

 	$ d l %
-	 > shows all the tasks with a related project
+	 > shows all the items with a related task set

 #### Listing items interactively (use q or ctrl-c to interrupt)